joshbenzon/bike-storms/README.md

-#Data Deliverable
+# Data Deliverable

-##Three datasets are being used.
+#### Three datasets are being used.

 2022 taxi ride data - https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page

 2022 bike data - https://s3.amazonaws.com/tripdata/index.html

-2022 weather data - an API call.
+2022 weather data - an API call to https://archive-api.open-meteo.com

-##Using these three datasets, we generated some early dataframes but ended up with three intermediate dataframes.
+#### Using these three datasets, we generated some initial dataframes to process the data and ended up with three intermediate dataframes.

-#Weather data
+##  1. Weather data
 This contained four columns:

 Date (type = string): YYYY-MM-DD